AlexanderSchuetz97/uintx/README.md

 #### The function: u24::unsafe_add_with_aligned_into_aligned(u24, u32) -> u32

-would compile into 1 fetch+1 and, then an add operation, then 1 store.
+would compile into 1 fetch+1 and for the u24 and 1 fetch for the u32, then an add operation, then 1 store.
 This is faster than the above.
 Keep in mind that this function implicitly transforms the output to an u32.
 There are variants of this function that output an u24 too or accept 2 u24s as input.

 #### Why are these unsafe functions not memory safe?